mistakia/nano-community/docs/introduction/misconceptions.md

 - Scarcity: its supply in circulation must be limited.
 - Acceptability: widely accepted

+#### Functions of Money

+- Medium of Exchange — to transfer value
+- Store of Value — to hold value
+- Measure of Value — to measure value

 For a more detailed explanation read about its <a href="/introduction/advantages">advantages</a> and <a href="/introduction/why-it-matters">why it matters.</a>

 ### Nano is energy-efficient because nobody uses the network